StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

     :::info

-    - In this example, the Kafka connector provided by StarRocks is a sink connector that can continuously consume data from Kafka and loads data into StarRocks.
+    - In this example, the Kafka connector provided by StarRocks is a sink connector that can continuously consume data from Kafka and load data into StarRocks.
     - If the source data is CDC data, such as data in Debezium format, and the StarRocks table is a Primary Key table, you also need to [configure `transform`](#load-debezium-formatted-cdc-data) in order to synchronize the source data changes to the Primary Key table.

     :::